 To briefly introduce the idea of e-Construction, we are talking paperless construction administration and delivery, as defined by the joint FHWA-AASHTO initiative with the same name.
 This includes electronic submission of all construction documentation by all stakeholders, electronic document routing/approvals (e-signatures), and digital management of all construction documentation within a secure environment that enables easy access to data for all project stakeholders through mobile devices.

 Following are are the top five highlights from the peer exchange.
-A recording of the event in its entirety is also available.
+A video showing its entirety is also available.

 Mark: “The first e-Construction tool that we went to was just using Windows tablets with digitizers on them.”
 The new Microsoft service allows people to write directly on the screen.
 Pairing that with the Bluebeam PDF editing program has allowed for paperwork to be shared electronically.
 Documents that would normally be generated in Word, printed, reviewed multiple times, and scanned can now be stored as PDFs to be reviewed and signed; a massive time-saver.